By Chris Ryall

 Casual conversation is suddenly interrupted with a distinct rustling sound emanating only a few metres away.
 In the riverbank’s weeds, we see a moving and menacing-looking head and outline of a full-size crocodile.
 Without hesitation and with hearts beating fast, we make a mad dash to the safety of our safari vehicle.

 THE CALL OF THE WILD

-Nature and Namibia are ever present co-habitants and happy to be that way.
+Nature and Namibia are ever-present co-habitants and happy to be that way.
 Namibia takes nature seriously.
-Back in 2012, it was the first country in Africa and one of the first in the world to incorporate protection of the environment into its Constitution.
+Back in 2012, it was the first country in Africa and one of the first in the world to incorporate the protection of the environment into its Constitution.
 More than 40 percent of Namibia’s surface area is under conservation management.

 Today’s residents and travellers to Namibia are the lucky recipients of this conservation management.
 Unlike other African nations, Namibia’s wildlife population is thriving with the world’s largest free-roaming population of black rhinos and cheetahs and the elephant and lion populations are making a comeback.
 Poaching is minimal.

 I’ve been fortunate to experience many African safaris in countries like South Africa and Kenya.
 What makes Namibia so different?
 Crowds or lack thereof – when you see a lion, rhino or other large wildlife the word spreads and like a magnet a convoy of safari vehicles converge at that spot.
 In Namibia, the safari tracks are more covered with elephant dung then vehicles.